 “Those that don’t got it, can’t show it.
 Those that got it, can’t hide it”.

-Lynette Yiadom-Boakye: Fly In League With The Night, Tate Britain , Until 9 May 2021
+Lynette Yiadom-Boakye: Fly In League With The Night, Returns to Tate Britain after having been sadly cut short by the COVID-19 lockdown.

 Words and Pictures by James Payne ©Artlyst 2020